TBlair24/ugelectricity/README.md

 - The notebook uses the ERA `Distribution` and `Network_Length` sheets from the provided Excel files.
 - GIS analysis reprojects line geometries to UTM for length calculations before mapping in WGS84.
-- The conclusion section now reflects the notebook results and statistical findings.
+- The conclusion section reflects the notebook results and statistical findings.